aiishaan/webServer/README.md

 ### 2. ServerDriver Class (ServerDriver.java)

-The `ServerDriver` class serves as the entry point for the application, handling command-line arguments and server lifecycle.
+The `ServerDriver` class serves as the entry point for the application, handling command-line arguments and server lifecycle

 #### Key Functionalities: